WalsallSteve/PieMan/README.md

 PieMan started out as a bit of fun to keep the work team occupied with the Christmas slowdown.

+NOTE: Newer browser seem to stop this loading due to cors.
+Either disable cors on a local-machine or run it through a webserver.

 I decided to have a little look at the new ES6 classes that evergreen browsers such as FireFox and Chrome (not IE, probably not Edge either) introduced and support natively.

 I guess I used it as a bit of a learning platform – playing with both ES6 classes and graphic in a web browser.